-To create a thread by extending the Thread
+To create thread in Java by extending Thread

 class, we need to override the run()